 CAUTION: To reduce the risk of damage to the computer or an unsuccessful installation, download and install a BIOS update only when the computer is connected to reliable external power using the AC adapter.
-Do not download or install a BIOS update while the computer is running on battery power or connected to an optional power source.
+Do not download or install a BIOS update while the computer is running on battery power, docked in an optional docking device, or connected to an optional power source.
 During the download and installation, follow these instructions: